Progress Report January 2022

 Pokémon Legends: Arceus is affected by vertex explosions, exhibiting what looks like textures stretching at random.
 The bad news is that this is a problem with the Buffer Cache, and fixing it will take considerable time.

-The good news is that Blinkhawk, with some help from epicboy, managed to implement a temporary workaround to avoid this problem while a permanent solution starts taking shape.
-Flushing the buffer before writing saves us from polygon hell, at a minimal performance cost.
+The good news is that Blinkhawk, with some help from epicboy, managed to implement a temporary workaround to avoid this problem while a permanent solution starts taking shape. saves us from polygon hell, at a minimal performance cost.

 Imagine how it looks from space (Pokémon Legends: Arceus)